Mahindra & Mahindra: Automobiles

 Mahindra & Mahindra has a controlling stake in Mahindra REVA Electric Vehicles.

 Mahindra launched its relatively heavily publicized SUV, XUV500, code-named as W201 in September 2011.
 The new SUV by Mahindra was designed in-house and it was developed on the first global SUV platform that could be used for developing more SUVs.
 In India, the new Mahindra XUV500 came in a price range between –1,500,000.
 The company was expected to launch three products in 2015 (two SUVs and one CV) and an XUV500 hybrid.
 Besides India, the company also targeted Europe, Africa, Australia and Latin America for this model.
 Mahindra President Mr. Pawan Goenka stated that the company planned to launch six new models in the year.
 The company launched the CNG version of its mini truck Maxximo on 29 June 2012.
-A new version of the Verito in Diesel and petrol options was launched by the company on 26 July 2012 to compete with Maruti's Dzire and Toyota Kirloskar Motor's Etios.
+A new version of the Mahindra Verito in Diesel and petrol options was launched by the company on 26 July 2012 to compete with Maruti's Dzire and Toyota Kirloskar Motor's Etios.

 On 30 July 2015, Mahindra released sketches of a new compact SUV called the TUV300 slated to be launched on 10 September 2015.
 The TUV300 design took cues from a battle tank and used a downsized version of the mHAWK engine found on the XUV500, Scorpio and some models of the Xylo.
 This new engine was dubbed the mHAWK80.

 In 2015, Mahindra introduced an app based intra-city cargo platform known as SMARTSHIFT, a load exchange platform for small commercial vehicles.
 In 2018, Mahindra announced the merger of SMARTSHIFT with Mumbai-based logistics provider Porter.

 In January 2016 Mahindra launched a sub-compact monocoque SUV called the KUV100.
 The KUV100 received a major refresh in the form of the KUV100 NXT launched in October 2017.

-On 3 September 2018, Mahindra Marazzo the shark inspired vehicle was launched in collaboration with Mahindra Research Valley (MRV), MANA and Pininfarina in four variants.
+On 3 September 2018, Mahindra Marazzo the shark inspired MPV was launched in collaboration with Mahindra Research Valley (MRV), MANA and Pininfarina in four variants.

 In February 2019, Mahindra launched its XUV300, a sub-4m compact monocoque SUV.
 The XUV300 was found to be the safest vehicle made in India in an independent crash test conducted by GNCAP, earning it a 5-star adult safety rating along with India's first ‘Safer Choice’ Award.

 In October 2020, Mahindra launched the second-generation Thar 2020 – the All-New Thar.

 In 2021, Mahindra launched the XUV700.

 On 27 June 2022, Mahindra released the Scorpio N, also called the "Big Daddy of SUVs".
 The previous generation will now be called, "Scorpio Classic".